joshsoriano/bored-and-broke/documents/requirement specifications/requirement_specifications_document.md

 5.4.2    Homepage Load Efficiency -- Upon login, the Homepage will load in under five seconds.

-5.4.3    Interface -- All pages should load almost immediately as user navigates between the pages and modals of the frontend.
+5.4.3    Interface -- All pages shall load almost immediately as user navigates between the pages and modals of the frontend.

 5.4.4    Efficient Runtime -- API calls will run in at most five seconds.
 &nbsp;&nbsp; 5.4.4.1    Effective Updating -- Homepage will reload in at most five seconds if account parameters are adjusted in the settings, or on the Homepage when load button is clicked.

-5.4.5   Query Efficiency -- Database querying for account and saved activities should be under two seconds.
+5.4.5   Query Efficiency -- Database querying for account and saved activities shall be under two seconds.

 5.4.6    Scalability -- Database will be structured for efficient data storage.
 &nbsp;&nbsp; 5.4.6.1    ACID Properties -- ACID properties will be implemented to ensure data safety and effectiveness of the database.

-5.4.7    Targeted Links -- Upon clicking a user’s account, redirect to their facebook page should take less than four seconds.
+5.4.7    Targeted Links -- Upon clicking a user’s account, redirect to their facebook page shall take less than four seconds.

 #### 5.5     Environmental Requirements by CSC
 5.5.1    Developmental Environment Requirements.